UNIT OUTLINE

 a linking sentence.

-Dot points are acceptable; however, full sentences are required, and
+Dot points are acceptable; however, full sentences are required, and the essay plan

 must clearly convey the main argument underpinning your essay.